vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>
 There are ways to automatically detect changes in websites (RSS).
-But by and large news has by now become the domain of the large classic media (nos.nl) and of social media such as Facebook, Instagram, etc.
+But by and large news has by now become the domain of the large classic media (e.g., CNN.com) and of social media such as Facebook, Instagram, etc.

 First, something is always happening, and it tries (often too persistently) to steer you towards news that you find interesting.